SGDInstitute/apollo/content/collections/pages/sgdinstitute/transparency.md

         content:
           -
             type: text
             text: 'As a 501(c)(3) public charity, the Institute is required to file an IRS Form 990 or 990-EZ.
-Past filings are available for public review. '
+Past filings are available for public review.
+Our Tax-ID (EIN) number is 81-1788851.'
       -
         type: set
         attrs: